-We will continue to make the UA a better place.
-As we welcome the 2016-2017 academic year, I anticipate the growth of transformative research on campus, and I encourage you to explore ways to join our efforts as a donor, researcher or friend of the Confluencenter.
+We hope you have a good and productive summer.
+As always, I encourage you to explore ways to join our efforts as a donor, researcher or friend of the Confluencenter.
+Many thanks for your continued support.

 Javier Duran, PhD